Final5 CLIA Rule.

 This is the first in a series of discussions of the final, final, final, final, final CLIA regulations that were published January 24, 2003 in the Federal Register.
 That's the meaning of "Final5" in the title.
 This is the fifth revision of the Final Rule and finally, in the year 2003, CLIA-88 is final.

-Readers can obtain a copy of the Final Rule by accessing the link "Requirements Relating to Quality Systems and Certain Personnel Qualifications; Final Rule published 01/24/2003" that appears in the paragraph at the top of the page at the URL: http://www.phppo.cdc.gov/clia/regs/toc.asp
+Readers can obtain a copy of the Final Rule by looking for a link "Requirements Relating to Quality Systems and Certain Personnel Qualifications; Final Rule published 01/24/2003" at this URL: http://www.cms.hhs.gov/CLIA/

 The Final Rule is covered in pages 3640 through 3714, but many of these pages are background material.
 There is an extensive "crosswalk" table (9 pages) to help readers locate the requirements in the reorganized document, many pages of comments and responses that led to the final rule (23 pages), a summary of changes (4 pages), estimates of financial impact (22 pages), and the final rule itself (13 pages).
 Out of 54 pages, you should first read the 13 pages from 3702 to 3714 to see what is new and different in the Final Rule.
 Read the other materials if you have time and want some insight into why changes were made.